mvysny/vaadin-spring-security-rest/README.md

 That added Spring Security to the project (see `SecurityConfiguration` class) and did the necessary configuration by extending the `VaadinWebSecurity`.
 That makes things much easier.

-This default configuration uses the `UserDetailsServiceImpl` to load the user details.
-It is expected that these details contain also the hashed password.
-This hashed password is then compared to the password that the user enters in the login form using the `PasswordEncoder`, which is configured in the `SecurityConfiguration` class.
+This default configuration uses the `UserRESTService` to login the user.
+`UserRESTService` has only one method: `loginUser(String username, String password)`.

 If, for any reason, you do not like this flow, or you simply need to validate the password using another way, you have to provide your own implementation of the `AuthenticationProvider`.

-This projects shows how to do that.
-Please take a look at the second commit in this project.
-It adds `CustomAuthenticationProvider` and shows how to use it in the `SecurityConfiguration` class.

-Also take a look at all the comments in the `CustomAuthenticationProvider` class.
+See `CustomAuthenticationProvider` class for more details.

 ## Useful stuff for debugging

 * Place a breakpoint in the `org.springframework.security.authentication.ProviderManager.authenticate` method and see what is going on in there when you press Login button in the login form
-* By default, the `DaoAuthenticationProvider` is used - you can take a heavy inspiration from it
+* Place a breakpoint in the `UserRESTService.loginUser()` method and see what is going on in there when you press Login button in the login form
 * Spring Security uses a set of filters to perform the whole authentication process.
 Take a look what filters and in which order they are executed by searching for `DefaultSecurityFilterChain` in the application log.
 The log line starts with `Will securty any request with`

 ## Running the application